Direct answer

 A YouTube summarizer can save time, but the summary alone is not the whole workflow.
 A useful system should keep the video link, capture timestamps or key claims, and make the output searchable later.
 Otherwise the summary disappears into another forgotten note.

-Recall is a strong fit when YouTube videos are part of a broader learning library.
+AI knowledge-base tools are strong fits when YouTube videos are part of a broader learning library.
 NotebookLM can help when transcripts or source packs belong to a focused research task.
 General chat tools can summarize transcripts quickly, but they do not automatically organize a long-term library.

 For creators and researchers, the important step is turning the video into structured notes, examples, claims, and follow-up questions.
 That is where knowledge-base tools beat simple one-click summary extensions.